Here are some of the remodel finance strategies I’ve seen over the years:

 — Earnings from hit TV show (hey, this is L.A.)

-To help you figure out your own financing options, John Sway, a loan guy, will be will be available all week to answer your online questions about getting money for a remodel.
+To help you figure out your own financing options, John Sway, a loan guy, may be available to answer questions about getting money for a remodel.

 To be accurate, John Sway is more than just a “loan guy.”
-He’s actually a vice president at Wells Fargo Mortgage and his title is: National Renovation Manager.
+His title is actually National Renovation Manager at Prospect Mortgage.
 Based in San Diego, John really knows about renovation lending.
 He’s been quoted in the L.A.
 Times (I’ve interviewed him several times over the past decade), Chicago Tribune, the New York Times, and countless national magazines.

 What’s your question for the loan guy?